 Conflict

 A conflict is a struggle between two opposing forces.
 Conflict can be used to create tension, drama, or suspense in a tale.
-There are many types of conflicts that authors use in their stories, including character vs. self-conflict, person vs. light/darkness, and protagonist vs. antagonist (villain).
+There are many types of conflicts that authors use in their stories, including character vs. self-conflict, person vs. light/darkness, and professional detective vs. villain.

-Since a mystery novel can’t go without conflicts, you can use Squibler’s AI Smart Writer to create conflicts, add conflicts to existing dialogues, and make an existing scene more alive by adding descriptions of smell, sounds, and touch.
+Since a thrilling tale can’t go without conflicts, you can use Squibler’s AI Smart Writer to create conflicts, add conflicts to existing dialogues, and make an existing scene more alive by adding descriptions of smell, sounds, and touch.
 Perfect for a mystery!

 Finally, if you want to add visuals, Squibler allows you to highlight the desired text and generate original visuals based on the text, both images and short videos.